North Buffalo Community Development Corporation:

 The Center for Transportation serves a primarily disadvantaged and elderly clientele.
 How do older adults, senior citizens and physically-challenged people socialize and buy food and other necessary supplies if they do not drive, do not have a car or cannot afford to pay for transportation?
 By calling the North Buffalo Community Development Corporation Center for Transportation, which operates Monday through Friday.
 For more information about the Center for Transportation, please call 716-874-6133, extension 103.
 The last sentence under Center for Maritime Training and the Center for Entrepreneurship must be corrected for my new email: Dr.Smith-CEO@NBCD-Corporation.com.

 Center for Entrepreneurship

-The Center for Entrepreneurship is a round-table of the most eminent entrepreneurs in Western New York who meet formally once a month at the Center and via committees to answer only two questions: (1) How can we make the Center as efficient as possible to advance the Center’s mission and (2) How can the Center become self-sufficient and economically sustainable, henceforth, without the need for foundation and municipal dollars.
+The Center for Entrepreneurship is a round-table of the most eminent entrepreneurs in Western New York who meet formally once a month at the Center for Excellence and via committees to answer only two questions: (1) How can we make the N.B.C.B.C. as efficient as possible to advance its mission and (2) How can the N.B.C.D.C. become self-sufficient and economically sustainable, henceforth, without the need for foundation and municipal dollars.
 The N.B.C.D.C. believes that not-for-profit organizations, more accurately tax-exempt corporations, have a duty to run their operations with self-sufficiency as a goal – thus preserving funders’ resources to help other organizations launch important self-sufficiency-enabling projects.

-For more information on the Center for Entrepreneurship or to become a member, please contact Dr. & Capt.
-Shaun Patrick Smith, Ph.D., USMM, Chief Executive Officer at 716-874-6133 or by email at ssmith [at] northbuffalocc [dot] org.
+For more information on the Center for Entrepreneurship or to become a member, please contact Dr. Shaun Patrick Smith, Chief Executive Officer, at 716-874-6133, extension 102 or by email at email@example.com.